-Power transmission systems are sensitive to climate factors in various ways.
-How climate change and increased severity and occurrence of climate-related hazards will impact the project will depend on how sensitive the infrastructural components are to climate variables.
+Power transmission and distribution systems are sensitive to climate factors in various ways.
+How climate change and increased severity and occurrence of climate-related hazards will impact the project will depend on how sensitive the infrastructural components (i.e. substations) are to climate variables.
 The sensitivity to project-relevant hazards is summarized in Table 13.